 Democratic lawmakers from Connecticut report Thanksgiving bomb threats against their homes

-WEST PALM BEACH, Fla. -- Several Democratic members of Congress from Connecticut have been targeted by bomb threats on their homes, the lawmakers or their offices said Thursday.
+WEST PALM BEACH, Fla. -- At least five Democratic members of Congress from Connecticut were targeted by bomb threats on their homes Thursday, the lawmakers or their offices said.

-Reps.
-Jim Himes, Joe Courtney and John Larson all reported that their homes were the subject of bomb threats.
-Police who responded said they found no evidence of a bomb on the lawmakers' properties.
+Sen. Chris Murphy and Reps.
+Jim Himes, Joe Courtney, John Larson and Jahana Hayes all reported being the subject of such threats.
+Police who responded said they found no evidence of explosives on the lawmakers' properties.

+There was no immediate word whether Rep. Rosa DeLauro, the fifth Democratic House member from the state, and Connecticut’s other Democratic senator received threats.

-This happened a day after a number of President-elect Donald Trump ’s most prominent Cabinet picks and appointees reported that they had received bomb threats and “swatting attacks," in which perpetrators initiate an emergency law enforcement response against a victim under false pretenses.
+The bomb threats against Democrats happened a day after a number of President-elect Donald Trump ’s most prominent Cabinet picks and appointees reported that they had received such threats, as well as “swatting attacks," in which perpetrators initiate an emergency law enforcement response against a victim under false pretenses.

+Murphy's office said his Hartford home was the target of a bomb threat, “which appears to be part of a coordinated effort involving multiple members of Congress and public figures.”
+Hartford Police and U.S. Capitol Police determined there was no threat.

+Hayes said the Wolcott Police Department informed her Thursday morning that it had received “a threatening email stating a pipe bomb had been placed in the mailbox at my home.”
+State police, U.S. Capitol Police, and the House sergeant at arms were notified, Wolcott and state police responded “and no bomb or explosive materials were discovered.”

 Courtney's Vernon home received a bomb threat while his wife and children were there, his office said.

-Himes said Thursday morning he was notified of the threat against his home during a Thanksgiving celebration with his family.
+Himes said he was told of the threat against his home during a Thanksgiving celebration with his family.
 The U.S. Capitol Police, and Greenwich and Stamford police departments responded.

 Hines extended his family's “utmost gratitude to our local law enforcement officers for their immediate action to ensure our safety.”
-He added: “There is no place for political violence in this country, and I hope that we may all continue through the holiday season with peace and civility.”
+Echoing other lawmakers who were threatened, he added: “There is no place for political violence in this country, and I hope that we may all continue through the holiday season with peace and civility.”

 Larson also said Thursday that East Hartford Police responded to a bomb threat against his home.